SBcodework/Simple-Pong-Cpp/README.md

 # Developing branch goals:

  # 1.1 Refactor (Current)
-  8/28/19:
+  Started 8/28/19:
   Refactor the project so that it is easier to read and adpots good practices.

  # 1.2 Testing
  Adpot a testing methodology so that the game can be tested, test the game, and resolve test cases.
 Move forward once tests are satisfied.